One Of The Best Ways To Engage Millennials Is Music

 While Lemonade centers around and seems to allude to if not confirm rumors of infidelity between the superstar and the other half of her power couple, Jay-Z, it is perhaps instead a perfect example of the couple using scandal and the power of rumors to boost their own popularity to market their brand.

-The album had a very exclusive release and then subsequent wait for fans to be able to access the album.
+The album had a very exclusive release and then a subsequent wait for fans to be able to access the album.
 After hearing so much about it all over the internet and social media, when it did become available, it sold massively and continues to be a bestseller.

 beyonce-lemonade-video-trailer.jpg